revo-ai/PascalGos.github.io/fluent_ui/README.md

 The TextBox control lets a user type text into an app.
 It's typically used to capture a single line of text, but can be configured to capture multiple lines of text.
 The text displays on the screen in a simple, uniform, plaintext format.
 [Learn more](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/text-box)

-You can use the [forms screen](example/lib/screens/forms.dart) in the example app for reference.
+You can use the [forms screen](optimizer/lib/screens/forms.dart) in the optimizer app for reference.

 ### Creating